This blog is about gratitude. It is raw and honest.

 When we returned home to NY, I finally opened my shed that was left unscathed by the house fire.
 My entire stash was in that shed (very well protected in plastic bags inside sealed bins).
-All my possessions had been lost except a ridiculous amount of yarn (ha! little did I know at the time how not ridiculous my stash was then compared to what it would become once I found the world of indie yarn dyers) and dozens of wine glasses (souvenirs from wine tasting trips in the Finger Lakes; if you haven’t been, I highly recommend it).
+All my possessions had been lost except a ridiculous amount of yarn (ha! little did I know at the time how not ridiculous my stash was then compared to what it would become once I found the world of indie yarn dyers and faux fur pom poms) and dozens of wine glasses (souvenirs from wine tasting trips in the Finger Lakes; if you haven’t been, I highly recommend it).
 Fun fact: I also have a lone All-Clad stock pot that survived the complete conflagration that burned up every other thing I owned.
 The lid didn’t make it, but wow! that’s a quality pot!

 So, back to gratitude.